 Technology is also playing a crucial role.
 Online platforms have made it easier than ever for businesses to conduct these offerings, connecting them with investors across the country with minimal overhead.
 Artificial intelligence tools are helping small businesses prepare the necessary documentation more affordably.

-For entrepreneurs, this represents an unprecedented opportunity.
+For entrepreneurs, this represents a meaningful shift in capital access.
 For investors, it opens doors to participate in the American Dream at the ground floor.
 And for the economy as a whole, it means more diverse funding sources, more innovation, and a more resilient economic ecosystem.